My first children’s book is born

 Last but not least, also many thanks to my friend Kiril Charov (Swiss-Bulgarian doctor and artist) who found the great Bulgarian illustrator Teodora Dimitrova.
 She invented the main characters, my boy Léonard and our cat Loulou according to the pictures she got from us.
 Thanks to her, the book has been published.
 Before, Kiril had found another illustrator who didn’t fit at all to the story, and I nearly stopped my project to publish the story because I couldn’t imagine the book with other illustrations than they are now.

 And the picture shows the wonderful action launched by my friend Dave Hertig (the big Swiss expert for Content Marketing Services) when he interviewed me in Zurich at his event, and half of the participants wanted to have my book.

+You can order “Leonard and Loulou” as a hard copy by sending me an e-mail or you can buy it as an eBook at Amazon or iBooks.
 My latest and craziest idea is to bring the book into the Chinese market.
 Chinese people are very fond of Heidi and a lot of Swiss products.
 And I already see “Leonard and Loulou” in front of my inner eyes in Chinese.
 I let you know when this idea will be starting to fly.